SynDaverCO/symple-slicer/README.md

 - Easy-to-use interface, with a step-by-step wizard
 - Runs on many platforms, requiring only a compatible web browswer
    - Installable as an app on Chromebooks
-   - Once run once, it can be used off-line
+   - After being run once, it will be cached and can be used off-line
    - Automatic updates when connected to the web
 - Uses the [CuraEngine] for slicing